i10/tractus/README.md

 > historyDatabaseOverride <- "<path to history_database>"
 > ```

 Starting the addin will open the job pane, but you can switch back to the console and begin executing code there.
+(We cannot instruct RStudio to do this automatically.)
 Note that the visualization shown in the viewer loads its dependencies from the web, so an internet connection is required.

 > If you want to restart Tractus, make sure that the addin's old job is stopped, by going to the job pane's overview.
 (In case you only see the addin's output, then click on the back arrow in the top left to get to the overview, where you can stop the old job.)